New Title Match Revealed For ROH Best In The World

-The ROH Pure Title match is now official for the upcoming Best In the World pay-per-view.
+The ROH World Six-Man Tag Team Titles will be defended at the upcoming Best In the World pay-per-view.

-Ring of Honor has announced that Jonathan Gresham will defend his Pure Title against Mike Bennett at the pay-per-view.
+Ring of Honor has announced that Shane Taylor Promotions (Shane Taylor, Soldiers of Savagery’s Moses and Kaun) will defend the straps against Dalton Castle, Dak Draper, and Eli Isom.

-The latest edition of ROH Week By Week confirmed Bennett vs. Gresham for Best In the World.
-Bennett recently won a Gauntlet Match over PJ Black, Cheeseburger and Joe Keys to earn the title shot.
-The Gauntlet was the first Pure Rules match that Bennett has competed in.
+The match was made after Castle challenged STP without speaking to his partners first.
+Castle is looking to regain the titles he briefly held with The Boys four years ago.
+STP are undefeated in six-man matches, with wins over The Foundation, MexiSquad, plus EC3 and The Briscoes.

 The ROH Best In the World 2021 pay-per-view will take place on Sunday, July 11 from the Chesapeake Employers Insurance Arena in Baltimore, MD.
 This will be the first ROH show with fans in attendance since the COVID-19 pandemic hit last year.
 The event will air live on pay-per-view and HonorClub at 7pm ET, with Hour One airing free on multiple platforms.